EternalCodeTeam/ParcelLockers/README.md

 # Development builds

-You can gather the development builds from [GitHub Actions](https://github.com/Jakubk15/ParcelLockers/actions)
+You can gather the development builds from [GitHub Actions](https://github.com/EternalCodeTeam/ParcelLockers/actions)

 # Contributing

-Create a [public fork of the repository](https://github.com/Jakubk15/ParcelLockers/fork), modify it with appropriate changes and then create a Pull Request.
+Create a [public fork of the repository](https://github.com/EternalCodeTeam/ParcelLockers/fork), modify it with appropriate changes and then create a Pull Request.
-See [CONTRIBUTING.md](https://github.com/Jakubk15/ParcelLockers/blob/master/.github/CONTRIBUTING.md) to find out more.
+See [CONTRIBUTING.md](https://github.com/EternalCodeTeam/ParcelLockers/blob/master/.github/CONTRIBUTING.md) to find out more.

 # License

-#### ParcelLockers is published under the [MIT License](https://github.com/Jakubk15/ParcelLockers/blob/master/LICENSE).
-Learn more about it [here](https://choosealicense.com/licenses/mit/).
+#### ParcelLockers is published under the GNU GPL-v3 license.
+In particular, the developer:

+- Is freely allowed to modify and improve the code
+- Can distribute production versions
+- He must publish any changes made, ie. the public fork of this repository
+- Cannot change the license or copyright

+#### Additionally:

+- It is forbidden to modify or remove the code responsible for the compliance of production versions with the license.
+- The authors of this project are not responsible for using the application, modifying and distributing it.
+- Trademarks appearing in this project and this document belong to their rightful owners and are used for informational purposes only.

 # Other dependencies usages